 Technology enables people to work remotely and to operate flexibly.
 A Hosted UC is essential when workers need to function across departments and in a collaborative way.
 Ensuring systems are compatible with each other is another vital factor when using a specific technology.
 Workers can operate in a flexible mode across teams and on various work streams if there are consistent systems in place.

 Technology also helps a team’s agility by enabling team members to work remotely, ensuring continuity of services.
 If a building were unable to be accessed due to adverse weather, for example, a Hosted UC with a robust network enables staff to work remotely to provide essential functions.

 A hosted UC provides a large number of benefits to healthcare facilities and their staff.
 From better team collaboration to more seamless integration with vital systems such as nurse call, healthcare facilities’ day-to-day stand to greatly improve with the implementation of a unified communications system.
 There are, of course, many other applications of a Hosted UC for healthcare.
-To learn more, visit our Hosted UC page.
+To learn more about how Hosted UC can modernize the healthcare workplace, visit our Hosted UC page.